Max-Tomlinson/Splicing-ageing/README.md

-Pipeline for analysing splicing patterns associated with human ageing
+Pipeline for analysing longitudinal splicing patterns associated with human ageing